PieterPenninckx/resource-management-in-rust/src/resources-used-in-the-example.md

 Resources used in the example
 -----------------------------

+TODO: I think it is clearer if we step trough the example instead.

 Apart from the memory that the application needs to store its CPU-instructions, it also needs the following resources when executing the function `write_to_file` described above: